Band-in-a-Box® 2019 for Windows® User's Guide

 Set to off (uncheck) to print a “chords only” fake sheet with chord symbols and bar lines but no staff lines or notation.

-Normally you will want to include the treble clef unless you’re printing a bass part or left hand piano part alone and want to save space.
+Normally you will want to include the treble clef unless you’re printing a bass track or left hand piano part alone and want to save space.

 For melodies or solos, you probably won’t want the bass clef printed.
 For other parts (piano, bass, drums, etc.) you should set this option to YES.

 With this setting, the program will print only the clefs that are necessary.
-For example, a Melody would probably print with just the treble clef, while a bass part would use only the bass clef, and a piano part would use both clefs.
+For example, a Melody would probably print with just the treble clef, while a bass track would use only the bass clef, and a piano track would use both clefs.

 This enables tablature display and printout for guitar and bass tracks.